FM Dojo — User Guide

 - A one-click Deploy button that sends the change to your FileMaker Server via the FM Admin API

 Nothing is applied to your file until you explicitly approve it.
-You are always in control.
+Review the diff, approval state, and rollback path before deploying.

 Reverting changes